 Word of Yahoo’s involvement in Li’s case was met by criticism from Reporters Without Borders, an advocacy group.
 “Yahoo certainly knew it was helping to arrest political dissidents and journalists, not just ordinary criminals,” the group said in a statement on its Web site.

 “The company must answer for what it is doing at the U.S. congressional hearing set for February 15,” the statement said, calling on Yahoo to reveal the number of times it has provided users’ personal information to Chinese police.

 Yahoo contested the charge that it knows when information provided to Chinese authorities may be used to arrest political dissidents.
 “We would not know whether that demand for information is focused on murder, kidnapping or another crime,” Osako said.

 U.S. Internet companies have faced growing criticism for their actions in China.
 Microsoft Corp.’s MSN division was condemned for censoring the Web log of a Chinese journalist and Google Inc.’s decision to offer

-of its search engine was met
+a censored version of its search engine was met

 with widespread criticism, including student protests, in the U.S.

 The U.S. House of Representative’s Subcommittee on Global Human Rights, Africa and International Operations plans to hold hearings on Feb.
 15 to investigate how U.S. Internet companies operate in China.
 Representatives from Microsoft, Yahoo, Google, Cisco Systems Inc., and Reporters Without Borders, are expected to attend, according to a schedule of the planned session.

 Reporters Without Borders said 49 dissidents and 32 journalists are currently jailed in China on charges that stem from Internet articles and online criticism of Chinese authorities.